Facebook Launches Its New Platform, ‘Watch’

 So how do content creators get paid for their shows?
 Facebook says it will be through Ad Breaks, which have already been used to showcase advertising during live streams.
 In addition, show producers “can also create sponsored shows using our branded content tag,” says Facebook.

-Facebook’s director of video product Daniel Danker says, “More and more people are coming to Facebook in order to watch video.
+Facebook’s director of video product Daniel Danker says, “More and more people are coming to Facebook in order to watch a video.
 When they come with that in mind, we want to make a place for them where they can find that video, connect with the creators and publishers they love, and know they won’t miss out if there’s a new episode from one of those creators.”

 Here’s a list of some of the original programming that will be available on Watch: